 Examples

-// The onSubTrackReady callback.
-This usually occurs before the prepare callback. - (void)onSubTrackReady:(AliPlayer*)player info:(NSArray<AVPTrackInfo*>*)info { // Call getSubMediaInfo to get the MediaInfo.
-You must call this method after you receive the onSubTrackReady callback.
-Otherwise, the result is empty.
-AVPMediaInfo* subMediaInfo = [player getSubMediaInfo]; // Traverse for (int i=0; i<subMediaInfo.tracks.count; i++) { AVPTrackInfo* track = [mediaInfo.tracks objectAtIndex:i]; // Get the corresponding track. } }Switch the audio track.
+// The onSubTrackReady callback usually occurs before the prepare callback. - (void)onSubTrackReady:(AliPlayer*)player info:(NSArray<AVPTrackInfo*>*)info { // Call getSubMediaInfo to obtain the MediaInfo information.
+You can call this method only after you receive the onSubTrackReady callback.
+Otherwise, the value is empty.
+AVPMediaInfo* subMediaInfo = [player getSubMediaInfo]; // Traverse. for (int i=0; i<subMediaInfo.tracks.count; i++) { AVPTrackInfo* track = [mediaInfo.tracks objectAtIndex:i]; // Obtains the corresponding track. } }Switch the audio track.

 [self.player selectTrack:myTrack.trackIndex accurate:YES]